isomerpages/moe-ssrc/_news-archive/2024/Launch of the 2024 SSHR–TG Call.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SSRC website.png">
 </div>
-<p>The 2024 Grant Call invites proposals which address the following themes
+<p>The 2024 Social Science &amp; Humanities Research Thematic Grant (SSHR-TG)
-using various perspectives in the social sciences and humanities, with special focus on understanding Singapore and its place in the region (ASEAN and the rest of Asia):</p>
+Call invites proposals which address the following themes using various perspectives in the social sciences and humanities, with special focus on understanding Singapore and its place in the region (ASEAN and the rest of Asia):</p>
 <table>
 <tbody>
 <tr>